 The Council will review this policy every five years, or sooner in light of any significant changes to legislation or guidance and consult on any proposed amendments.
 If the Council make any changes, then the policy will be republished.
-However, when and where necessary, minor amendments may be made by agreement, by the Senior Environmental Health Manager and the Chairman of the Licensing Committee, in accordance with the Council's Constitution1.
+However, when and where necessary, minor amendments will in accordance with the Council's Constitution.